EthanLampone/AI-CLASS-FALL-2025/HW4/README.md

   <img width="837" height="390" alt="image" src="https://github.com/user-attachments/assets/9f6a7dcd-25ea-406a-bd86-cdf934aec0fc" />

-We can see that the last two nodes got prunned off, since the MV value that was brought up as β was equal to the α^ANC.
+We can see that the last two nodes got "prunned" off, since the MV value that was brought up as β was equal to the α^ANC.

 **5. Analysis** After completing steps 1-4, we can come up with some analysis for the game of **Nim**.
 The game itself is very easy to play, and with a bunch of practice can easily be mastered to win no matter what a persons situation may be.
 For the example that I used, it was clear that the player going first would be unable to win no matter what.
 Seeing as the other player also plays every move optimally, there is a 0% chance Player one can win _no matter what move they make in the beginning of the game_.
 If we changed the number of objects in the each heap, (3,3) for example, we could maybe find some ways for Player 1 to actually have a change of winning.
 The same goes for increasing the number of heaps (2,2,2).
 The **Minimax Algorithm** and **Alpha-Beta Pruning** showed us truly how Player 2 has a better chance, if playing optimally, can guarantee a win no matter what move Player 1 does first